Chat: a vital feature for all apps

 Costs of building from scratch

 One of the biggest pitfalls to avoid when building your chat app is to underestimate the amount of time and effort it will take.
-Yes, there are open source libraries and other components you can build on, but then you lose some control of the code.
-You’ll also need to consider the implications of needing to provide support for a component you might not understand in real life, because you don’t have the benefit of having written it yourself.
+Yes, there are open source libraries you can build on, but then you lose some control of the code.
+You’ll also need to consider the implications of needing to provide support to your users for a component you might not understand in real life, because you don’t have the benefit of having written it yourself.

-Building your own chat application typically requires the following components:
+Building your own chat application entirely from scratch typically requires the following components:

 - Elastic infrastructure (2 months): Building the backend infrastructure to handle tens of thousands of simultaneous chats.